lpsinger/userguide/tutorial/aladin.rst

 Sky Map Visualizations and Credible Regions in Aladin
 =====================================================

-In this section, we demonstrate some basic strategies for working with gravitational-wave sky localizations in `Aladin Desktop`_.
+In this section, we demonstrate working with gravitational-wave sky localizations in `Aladin Desktop`_.
 The following main topics are addressed.

 .. contents:: :local: